Alopecia (Hair Loss)

 Did Over-the-Counter Products Provide Relief?

-A range of hair loss products, such as minoxidil foams, are available without the need for a prescription.
+Many hair loss products are available without the need for a prescription.
 While these options typically produce a limited improvement, they may be sufficient for a small number of people.
 However, discontinue use immediately if you notice any unpleasant side effects, such as persistent burning or stinging.

 Treatment Is Available

 “Hair loss can have a significant effect on your confidence and quality of life, but we offer effective and permanent solutions.”

 During your consultation at the Hair Restoration Institute of Georgia, Dr. Galitzin will:

 - Learn how the side effects of this condition have affected your quality of life

 - Go over any treatments you have tried on your own, such as supplements or OTC products

 - Discuss the concerns you have about your hair growth